metacritical/killport/README.md

 ## Contributing

-# Please dont contrubute to silly oneline utilities its a pun software, just for gigs!
+# Please dont contribute to silly oneline utilities its a pun software, just for gigs!

 ## License